moble/SphericalFunctions/README.md

     SphericalHarmonics.WignerDMatrix?

-In plain python, the same thing can be achieved by entering `help(SphericalHarmonics.Squad)`.
+In plain python, essentially the same thing can be achieved by entering `help(SphericalHarmonics.WignerDMatrix)`.
 But if you're using plain python interactively, you should really give ipython a try.